b-hojayev/landing-page-/README.md

-To see live version: landing-page-fvis.vercel.app
+To see live version: https://landing-page-fvis.vercel.app